 Step 4: Develop Your Point of View

-There are three types of narrative voice you can use in imaginative writing: first, second and third person:
+There are 3 narrative voices you can use in imaginative writing: first, second and third person:

 Writing in any of these narrative voices can produce great imaginative writing – it just depends on the type of story and the purpose you are trying to convey.